aranair/aranair.github.io/source/posts/2016-12-25-how-to-set-up-golang-telegram-bot-with-webhooks.html.markdown

 ### Webhook vs Polling

 Great!
 You have an API key now.
-Now, you'll need to choose between two ways to get messages from Telegram.
+Next, you'll need to choose between two ways to get messages from Telegram.

-- Webhooks via `setWebhook`
+- Webhooks via `setWebhook` or
 - Polling via `getUpdates`

 I'm fairly certain that it is easier to set up with `getUpdates` but polling isn't always an option.